 I first discovered ALEX PLUS Easy Caulk 10 years ago when I made-over my kitchen.
 I used a lot of trim and wood in that makeover and ALEX PLUS Easy Caulk made all the difference in how well the kitchen came out.
 I have been using it ever since.
 It is my go-to caulk.
 It is a superior quality, all-purpose acrylic latex that can be used indoors and out.
 It is paintable with both latex and oil based paints, and has a waterproof seal.
 When used in decorative and home improvement painting projects, DAP ALEX PLUS seals around baseboards, trim and molding, filling gaps.
 It makes all of my wood molding projects look like a professional did them.

-I plan on painting the frames today and will have an update to show you on Friday.
+I plan on painting the frames today and will have an update to show you more craft room ideas and organization tips on Friday.

 Other places you can find me this week: